Like everything in nature, water will always strive to be in balance

 This is a measure of bi-carbonates, carbonates and hydroxides in the pool.

 Usually, 120 to 160ppm in swimming pools and 60 to 150ppm in spas is the accepted range, depending on the other balance factors.
 Consult your Pool Shop or Pool Builder for the recommended level for your pool.

 Low T.A. will lead to erosion of pool surfaces and corrosion of equipment.
 It will also cause the pH levels to be very unstable so small additions of chemicals can result in major shifts in pH.
 This is sometimes known as “pH bounce”.

 Adding buffer will RAISE the Total Alkalinity.
 Adding acid to lower pH will also LOWER Total Alkalinity.
 Topping up the pool will change the Total Alkalinity depending on the T.A. of the top-up water.

 Acids lower the pH and Total Alkalinity so these two chemical components need to be adjusted together.
 And remember, hydrochloric acid must always be diluted (one part acid to ten parts of water) before being added to the pool.

 This is a measure of the amount of dissolved calcium in your pool water.
-Depending on the other balance factors, the Australian Standard recommends a range of 80 to 500ppm.
 Both Total Alkalinity and Calcium Hardness need to be in balance.
-Calcium Hardness cannot usually be tested with the standard test kit so you will need to take a water sample to your nearest SPASA Pool Shop for testing.
+Calcium Hardness cannot usually be tested with the standard test kit so you will need to take a water sample to your nearest SPASA Victoria Pool Shop for testing.